Objective-See: LuLu

 LuLu

-LuLu is the free, open-source firewall that aims to block unknown outgoing connections, protecting your privacy and your Mac!
+LuLu is the free, open-source firewall designed to block unknown outgoing connections, safeguarding both your privacy and your Mac!

 Supported OS: macOS 10.15+